-Position information
+Position Information

-The appellant serves as the District Conservationist for [two] Conservation Districts.
-In that capacity he plans, directs, and executes a variety of natural resource conservation efforts within those conservation districts which include lands owned by [Native American] tribal members.
+The appellant serves as DC for two Soil and Water Conservation Districts.
+The incumbent plans, directs, and executes a variety of natural resource conservation efforts within the conservation districts.
 He advises the agricultural, commercial, residential, and/or public landowners concerning how the land can best be preserved, improved, and protected to assure the continued integrity and/or improvement of both soil and water as well as other environmental resources.
-The appellant works with individual landowners as well as local, State, and Federal governmental entities where joint efforts are needed to develop and conduct the optimum conservation programs.
-A significant portion of the appellant's work involves helping the sundry landowners, who may have competing interests, resolve their differences in order to achieve a desirable and balanced conservation approach.
-The appellant's PD and other material of record furnish more information about his specific major duties and responsibilities and how they are performed.